Francois-Dauzet/study-projects/README.md

 # Study Projects

 #### Welcome to my portfolio website!
 Here, you'll find a collection of projects that I've developed during my journey in learning web development.
-Each project represents a milestone in my learning process and showcases my skills in HTML, CSS, and JavaScript.
+Each project represents a milestone in my learning process and showcases my skills.

 ## Blackjack 21